Chart Color Schemes

 Infrastructure

-Torres has emerging levels of nearby infrastructure activity, ranking in the 24thth percentile nationally
+Torres has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified three projects likely affecting the region: Thursday Island Affordable Modular Homes, Saila Terrace Townhouses, Victoria Parade Units, and Queensland National Land Transport Network Maintenance.
-The following details these key projects in order of relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified three projects likely impacting the area: Saila Terrace Townhouses, Thursday Island Affordable Modular Homes, Victoria Parade Units, and Queensland National Land Transport Network Maintenance.
+Relevant details are listed below.

 Professional plan users can use the search below to filter and access additional projects.